“Let’s go on a massive tour of all those amazing bars in Victoria” is not, we’ll admit, something that’s said very often.

 But sometimes needs must – and whether you work nearby, missed your train, or just need somewhere to go before seeing Hamilton, there’s no need to make do with a lacklustre pub when you could be sampling wine from a giant vending machine, sipping rosé in a cobbled courtyard, or popping a magnum of Champagne by the fireside.
 And to do that, you’ll first need to do this: have a read of our guide to the best bars in Victoria…

-Eccleston Yards is a secluded, zhuzhed-up courtyard just behind Victoria Station, home to a collection of independent businesses, a thriving weekend market, annnd this pop-up from Amie Wines.
+Eccleston Yards is a secluded, zhuzhed-up courtyard just behind Victoria Station, home to a collection of independent businesses, a thriving weekend market, annnd this part bar, part studio from Amie Wines.
 Their ‘wine studio’ is a gorgeously designed space showcasing work by up-and-coming artists – so be warned, after sampling a couple of the house wines you might just take a piece home with you.

 Details: Open daily | Eccleston Yards, SW1W | ££